 - Go backpacking.

-- Live overseas.
+- Live in London.
 Live in each of Hong Kong, New York, Paris, San Francisco, Singapore and Vancouver for 3 months.

 Take a city break every 6 weeks.
 Take regular vacations to kid friendly places during school holidays.
 Slow travel.